 Color visibility can be very subjective, so feel free to play around with this and see what works best for you.
 In any case, the 200 × 148 image is a little small, so the best thing for improving visibility is to enlarge it:

 The image is dark, indicating that most bytes contain small values.
 In contrast to this is a prominent strip of mostly bright pixels near the left-hand edge.
-This strips is located at the third byte in the file, which as we noted earlier varies across the full range of values.
+This strip is located at the third byte in the file, which as we noted earlier varies across the full range of values.

 And though there aren't many high values outside the third byte, when we do find them they often appear in runs, creating short bright streaks in our image.
 Several of these runs appear to be periodically interrupted, creating a dotted-line effect.
 (It's possible that with the right colorization, we might notice such sequences in the dimmer pixels as well.)